 I bring my framing skills to all types of outreach - scientists, K-12, government agencies, and community workshops.
 I create presentations and written materials to help all members of my community better understand and communicate their ideas about climate change.
 If you're interested in learning more, I am happy to bring a NNOCCI workshop to you!
 Contact me here.

 I'm a question writer and judge for this high school trivia bowl about the marine sciences.
 Fun fact: my high school team placed 3rd in 2010 in the Washington division, the Orca Bowl!
 Get involved HERE.

 Bay Area Scientists in Schools (BASIS)

-I write lesson plans for teachers to use in elementary and middle school classrooms and I get to teach each lesson for a pilot semester in East Bay schools!
+At UC Berkeley, I wrote lesson plans for teachers to use in elementary and middle school classrooms and taught each lesson for a pilot semester in East Bay schools!
 Get involved HERE.
 Contact me for lesson plans (specializing in K-8) here.

 My very spirited team at the NOSB Orca Bowl in Seattle, WA in 2009 and 2010.
 8 years later, I volunteer to see teams just like mine compete in Northern CA!
 I'd say NOSB successfully made their impact on me!

 Outreach activities I participated in at the University of Washington while in high school and middle school.
 Taking kids outside to experience field work first hand has a huge impact!